sheeshmohsin/mozioproj/README.rst

 We get back the ``GeoNote`` resource defining Golden Gate Park.
 Awesome!

 Not Satisfied yet?
-Go to this `link <http://localhost:8080/>`_ for more API details.
+Go to localhost homepage for more API details.